Skip to main content

 Yes.
 Use GoogleDriveLoader from langchain_community.
 It requires OAuth credentials and supports Google Docs, Sheets, and Slides.
 The setup takes about 10 minutes — follow the LangChain Google Drive guide.

-load() returns whole documents. load_and_split() loads the documents and then runs a text splitter on them in one call.
-I prefer calling load() and splitting separately because it gives you a chance to inspect and enrich the documents between loading and splitting.
+load() returns whole documents. load_and_split() loads and then runs a text splitter in one call.
+I prefer calling load() and splitting separately because it gives you a chance to inspect and enrich documents between loading and splitting.

 load() vs load_and_split()